A Simple Method for Predicting Covariance Matrices of Financial Returns: Portfolio performance

 We want our covariance predictor to have small regret.
 The regret is typically positive, but it can be negative, \ie, our time-varying covariance can have higher log-likelihood than the best constant one.
 The regret is not any more useful than the log-likelihood when comparing predictors over one time interval, since it simply adds a constant and switches the sign.
 But it is interesting when we compute the regret over multiple periods, like months or quarters.
 The regret over multiple quarters removes the effect of the log-likelihood of the empirical covariance varying due to changing market conditions, and allows us to assess how well the covariance predictor adapts.

-\subsection{Portfolio performance}
+\section{Portfolio performance}

 We can also judge the performance of a covariance predictor by the investment performance of portfolio construction methods that depend on the estimated covariance matrix.
 As with log-likelihood or log-likelihood regret, we can examine the portfolio performance in periods such as quarters, to see how evenly the performance is spread over time.

-One metric of interest is how close the ex-ante and realized portfolio volatility are.
-The statistical metrics described above are agnostic to the portfolio; with specific real portfolios we can see how well our covariance predictors predict portfolio volatility.
+One obvious metric of interest is how close the ex-ante and realized portfolio volatilities are.
+The metrics described above, MSE, log-likelihood, and log-likelihood regret, are agnostic to the portfolio; with specific real portfolios we can see how well our covariance predictors predict portfolio volatility.

 We will assess a covariance predictor using five simple portfolio construction methods.
 The first is an equally weighted (or $1/n$) portfolio, which does not by itself depend on the covariance, but does when we adjust it with cash to achieve a given ex-ante risk.
 The second, third, and fourth portfolios depend only on the covariance matrix.
 They are minimum variance, risk parity, and maximum diversification portfolios.
-For an in depth discussion of these portfolios, see~\cite{braga2015risk}.
+For an in depth discussion of these portfolios, see~\citep{braga2015risk}.
 The last portfolio we consider is a mean-variance portfolio, using a very simple mean estimator.

-For each portfolio we look at four metrics: realized return, volatility, Sharpe ratio, and maximum drawdown of the portfolio.
+For each portfolio we look at four metrics: realized return, volatility, Sharpe ratio, and maximum drawdown.
 The returns, volatilities, and Sharpe ratios are reported in annualized values.
 The Sharpe ratio is defined as the ratio of the excess return (over the risk-free rate), divided by the volatility of the excess return,

-where $r^p_t$ and $r^{\text{rf}}_t$ are the portfolio and risk-free returns at time $t$, and $T$ is the number of time-steps in the evaluation period.
+where $r^p_t$ and $r^{\text{rf}}_t$ are the portfolio and risk-free returns at time $t$.
 The maximum drawdown is defined as